WATOLINK/mind-speech-interface-ssvep/README.md

 ```python
 python run_demo.py --board-id=8
 ```
-Note for MACOS: to find your device serial port, either look in you device settings (windows) or if using a mac type this in the terminal:
+Note for using the OpenBCI: to find your device serial port, either look in you device settings (windows) or if using a mac type this in the terminal:

     ls /dev/cu.*